carmencchow/bellabeat_casestudy/README.md

 <br>

 After processing our data, we are now ready to merge the data frames to better understand the relationships between different dimensions such as sleep, activity level, and total steps.
 We'll perform a `merge()` based on the common `id` and `date` columns.
-This will be a left join, resulting in the inclusion of all the rows from the `daily_activity` data frame and only the matching rows from the `daily_sleep` data frame.
+This will be a left join, which will include all the rows from the `daily_activity` data frame and only the matching rows from the `daily_sleep` data frame.

 ```
 daily_df <-